jchavarri/flywheeljs/docs/api.md

 <a name="LoginPromise"></a>

 ## LoginPromise : <code>object</code>
-The type of the object returned with a successfully resolved search promise.
+The type of the object returned with a successfully resolved login promise.

 **Kind**: global typedef
 **Properties**